Everest Three Passes Trek

 Lukla - Kathmandu

-The 35 minutes flight from Lukla will bring us back to Kathmandu and a transfer to your hotel or next destination in Kathmandu.
+The 35-minute flight from Lukla will return us to Kathmandu, where we will be transferred to your hotel or next destination.
 There should be plenty of time during the remainder of the day for rest, shopping, dining, or sightseeing.

-Transfer to airport for international departure flight or continue to your next destination in Nepal.
-Note: The trek program is – because of weather or unforeseen events – subject to change.
+Transfer to the airport for your international departure flight or continue to your next destination in Nepal.
+Please keep in mind that the trek itinerary is subject to change due to weather or unforeseen events.

 - Airport pick-up and drop-off